brooklynrail/brooklynrail-platform/content/events/2023/04/art-tech-refigured.md

 ---
 title: "Art + Tech: Refigured "
-deck: Featuring Christiane Paul and Charlotte Kent
+deck: Featuring Christiane Paul and Charlotte Kent, with Zoe Darsee
-summary: "Curator Christiane Paul joins Rail Editor-at-Large Charlotte Kent for a conversation.
-We conclude with a poetry reading. "
+summary: Curator Christiane Paul joins Rail Editor-at-Large Charlotte Kent for a conversation.
+We conclude with a poetry reading by Zoe Darsee.
 people:
   - person: christiane-paul
   - person: charlotte-kent